Learn more about the expertise and technical skills of NREL's concentrating solar power research team and staff by reading our short biographies:

-Guangdong joined the Thermal Systems Group at NREL in 2010 and is working on research and development of CSP technologies.
-Currently, he serves as the primary operator of the Solar Industrial Mesa Test Area (SIMTA), where optical-efficiency testing for parabolic trough collectors is performed.
-He is also involved in optical/thermal modeling and economic analysis of solar concentrating systems.
+Guangdong joined the Thermal Systems Group at NREL in 2010 and is working on research and development of Concentrating Solar Power (CSP) technologies.
+He serves as the primary operator of the Solar Industrial Mesa Test Area, where optical-efficiency testing for parabolic trough collectors is performed.
+He is also involved in optical and thermal modeling and economic analysis of solar concentrating systems.

 Guangdong has an extensive background in power generation systems, heat-transfer processes, and fluid mechanics.
 He is also well versed in stress analysis, efficient computing, numerical modeling, and related experimental validation.
-He has authored or coauthored peer-reviewed papers, reports, and presentations in the areas of multiphase flow, power generation systems, and solar thermal power.
+He has written or cowritten peer-reviewed papers, reports, and presentations in the areas of multiphase flow, power generation systems, and solar thermal power.